sharontherese/sharon-kabel/content/post/turkey-indult-2023/index.md

 In terms of current practice, all of this is moot, of course.
 But as a fun, academic exercise, the turkey indult is THE MOST FUN.

-A pope issued a Turkey Indult in 1958.
-It’s almost a guarantee that that pope was John XXIII, and that the indult was for one year only.
+There really was a one-time Turkey Indult issued in 1958 by Pope John XXIII.

-We know this because of ONE single solitary newspaper column in 1959!
-And it upends years and years of debate!
-Imagine what else is out there, lurking in newspapers and pamphlets and primary sources!
-What small historical mysteries might you unravel from trawling the Catholic News Archive, or JSTOR, or ?????
+We know this because of one single solitary newspaper column in 1959!
+And it upends years of debate!
+What small historical mysteries might we unravel, trawling Catholic newspapers and pamphlets and other (freely available! online!) primary sources!

-John XXIII was elected on October 28, 1958, and was notable for haphazard new ideas.
-(Schillebeeckx line about St. Joseph in the canon?]
+By way of a conclusion, I quote theologian Edward Schillebeeckx, OP, who - in the midst of the even more confusing collegiality debate - gave a sketch of John XXIII that is illuminating for our story.

 > I myself find it depressing that I have to write two articles with all kinds of theological distinctions and explanations in order to bring some clarity.
 When such a thing is necessary, it clearly indicates an opaque situation and the faithful are thoroughly fed up with all these learned explanations.
 I can only agree with that.
 We also had to constantly make distinctions with Pope John, but his attitude was overwhelmingly humane and liberating which is why we did not make a spectacle when he suddenly placed St. Joseph in the canon at odds with the council, even though the church had no express need for it.
 John could have proclaimed Mary as Mother of the Church with the same nonchalance.
 We would have kindly smiled on.
 The one who does not take himself seriously but takes the church surprisingly seriously may, for our part, occasionally act against our wishes.
-But now we have a Pope that takes the church just as seriously but also his ecclesiastical office and for him that is the primateship (which dogmatically contains somewhat more than the “primus inter pares” or hon ourary president!) with which he, in a strong sense of apostleship, entirely identifies himself.
+But now we have a Pope that takes the church just as seriously but also his ecclesiastical office and for him that is the primateship (which dogmatically contains somewhat more than the “primus inter pares” or hon ourary president!) with which he, in a strong sense of apostleship, entirely identifies himself.[^9]

 Original article: https://docs.google.com/document/d/1k_34MCgnHHwA3J4D4sabfO8XcnUJyWdh64tUZJaZZu4/edit
 Follow up 2020: https://docs.google.com/document/d/1lsfqd4hLA7i0APP9j7U6bA6oAQ47WzjGWfm3x62sNFE/edit